Dimers on Riemann surfaces II: conformal invariance and scaling limit: Background and setup

 \subsection{Graph discretization and assumptions}

-We say that a graph $\Gamma$ is \textbf{faithfully} embedded in a nice Riemann surface $M$ if it satisfies the following (see \cref{fig:Gamma}): \begin{itemize} \item the embedding is proper, i.e. edges do not cross; \item $\Gamma$ is connected; \item $\Gamma$ has a marked vertex (called a boundary vertex) for each component of $\partial M$; \item Every face of $\Gamma$ not containing a boundary vertex has the topology of a disc. \end{itemize} Note that with this convention, we can think as each boundary vertex as being delocalised along the whole boundary component and indeed later we will consider CRSF with a wired condition on each boundary component.
+We say that a graph $\Gamma$ is \textbf{faithfully} embedded in a nice Riemann surface $M$ if it satisfies the following (see \cref{fig:Gamma}): \begin{itemize} \item the embedding is proper, i.e. edges do not cross; \item $\Gamma$ is connected; \item $\Gamma$ has a marked vertex (called a boundary vertex) for each component of $\partial M$, {we think of this vertex as located `inside' the hole formed by the boundary (see \Cref{fig:Gamma});} \item Every face of $\Gamma$ not containing a boundary vertex has the topology of a disc. \end{itemize} Note that with this convention, we can think of each boundary vertex as being `delocalised' along the whole boundary component and indeed later we will consider CRSF with a wired condition on each boundary component.

 We will also consider $\Gamma$ to be endowed with a (continuous time) Markov chain $X$ respecting the graph structure and let us emphasise that we allow nonreversible chains.
 In other words each oriented edge has a weight $w_{(x,y)}$ with no particular relation between these weights.
 With a slight abuse of notation, we call this chain the \textbf{random walk on $\Gamma$} from now on.
 Also with a slight abuse of notation, we will in general think of the trajectory of a random walk (or of its loop-erasure) as the continuous path generated by the edges used in order and we will, depending on the context, identify the trajectory either as a set or a continuous path.
 We write $X[s,t]$ for the path followed between times $s$ and $t$.
 As mentioned in the previous paragraph, we will analyse the random walk until it hits the boundary, so we will not be interested by the behaviour of the walk after the first time it hits a boundary.
 We can therefore without loss of generality assume that the outgoing weights from any boundary vertex is $0$.
 Let us also note that we think of $X$ as a continuous time process for simplicity only since all properties of interest to us concern the geometry of its path up to time change, and so the precise time-parametrisation is completely irrelevant.